 Most likely in the remote places such as Ladakh or other high altitude places like Spiti Valley, you will find pretty honest people but there is no guarantee of this fact with modernization needs crippling the honest of the honest persons 😉

-Though there is no harm in taking the laptops, iPods, iPhones, IPads etc for music, movies, backup etc while you travel to Ladakh.
-But, I personally avoid taking them as much as I can to enjoy the nature and culture of the region more than enjoying myself alone.
+Though there is no harm in taking the laptops, iPods, iPhones, IPads, etc. for music, movies, backup, etc. while you travel to Ladakh.
+But, I avoid taking them as much as I can to enjoy the nature and culture of the region more than enjoying myself alone.

 I would really appreciate and look forward to your inputs or suggestions or comments on carrying the laptops to Ladakh and other electronic devices while you travel to the Himalayas.

-Any other precaution you can think off?
+Can you think of any other precautions?
 It will be great if you can share it with us too.